mimvoid/hellwal/README.md

 ## JSON

-You can use the `--json` argument to suppress any other output and write colors to `stdout` in json format.
-It's easy to do something with it with `jq` later.
+You can use the `--json` argument to suppress any other output and write colors to `stdout` in JSON format.
+You can then manipulate the output with `jq`.
 For example:

 ```sh
 hellwal -i [wallpaper] --json | jq '.'